Mysterious bunker found in Michigan woods

 “It is a mystery,” said the Kent County man who discovered the bunker on Friday and immediately tried reporting it to authorities.

-He didn’t want to be identified, he said, in case it was created by a militia group, possibly as a private training grounds.
+He didn’t want to be identified, he said, in case it was created by a militia group, possibly as a private training ground.

 “It looks like it might be more of a militia, military-type of thing to me,” he said.